Saerji/Schedula/README.md

 # 👤 Author

 I am Sergie Alexis S. Maldonado, an aspiring programmer curretly taking Bachelor of Science in Information Technology at Batangas State University - TNEU .
 I made this system since I, myself struggles in accessing my schedules in the school portals especially where internet is scarce and also a lazy one to make templates to manually edit my schedules at editing softwares.

+# 📝 Notes
+➣ Adding a database (just to learn)
+➣ Optimization of UI and adding more features (if possible)